Late onset congenital adrenal hyperplasia: Molecular genetics

 A point mutation in exon 7 of CYP21A2, (p.V281L), is commonly found in LOCAH-associated alleles.
 Carriers for this mutation retain 20%–50% of 21-hydroxylase activity, but are at higher risk of symptoms of androgen excess than carriers of the severe mutations, and had higher adrenocorticotropic hormone (ACTH) stimulated 17α-hydroxyprogesterone, suggesting that the mutant protein V281L enzyme co-expressed with the wild-type (healthy) enzyme resulted in an apparent dominant negative effect on the enzymatic activity.

 The particularly mild clinical symptoms of LOCAH such as hyperandrogenism, hirsutism and acne or infertility overlap with other diseases such as polycystic ovary syndrome.
-Biochemical parameters like 17α-hydroxyprogesterone may not be elevated in very mild cases of LOCAH, and may vary between labs that makes interpretation difficult.
-It may not be possible to perform ACTH stimulation tests in all institutions, depending on the availability of the injectable adrenocorticotropic hormone medication.
-This is why a comprehensive CYP21A2 genotyping (rather than variant-specific assays alone) is a good way to exclude/confirm 21-hydroxylase deficiency and heterozygosity (carrier) status.
+Biochemical parameters like 17α-hydroxyprogesterone may not be elevated in very mild cases of LOCAH, and may vary between labs, which makes interpretation difficult.
+ACTH stimulation tests may not be available in all institutions, depending on the availability of the injectable adrenocorticotropic hormone medication.
+For this reason, comprehensive CYP21A2 genotyping (rather than variant-specific assays alone) is a good way to exclude or confirm 21-hydroxylase deficiency and heterozygosity (carrier) status.
 Genetic testing can be used to exclude false positive diagnosis based on biochemical parameters alone, even with ACTH stimulation, since elevated 17-OHP levels may be also caused by ovarian or adrenal tumors, rather than by the variants in the CYP21A2 gene.